ALERT: EARLY BLACK FRIDAY DEALS!! (Grab Top Sellers and Reader Faves Before They Sell Out!) SHOP NOW

 7 Tops + 3 Bottoms

-Tops that fall below your hips are best paired with warm winter pants, leggings or also be tucked into jeans.
+Tops that fall below your hips are best paired with warm winter pants, fleece lined leggings or also be tucked into jeans.
 Choose tops you can layer if needed.
 Pack a dressier top to pair with a skirt for formal events.
-Another option is to pair your tops with cozy fleece lined leggings!

 For a one-week trips, pack different tops for each day of the week.
 Mix and match with three bottoms to create seven unique looks or a total of twenty-on different outfits!